warwick-un-society/warwick-un-society.github.io/warmun2021archive/warmun_committee_unhrc.md

 <b>Topics:</b>

-  Topic A: Regulation of Biowarfare
+  Topic A: Adressing the UN's responsibility to protect contries against genocide

-  Topic B: Regulation of Legal Autonomous Weapon Systems (LAWS)
+  Topic B: AI Human Right Infringements and the negative consequences of further technological developments